portworx/px-docs/scaled-volumes.md

 # Volume Scale

 Orchestration software such as kubernetes, mesos, etc. allow scaling the number of instances of the pod/application.
-When these containers are associated with volumes, there is no way to link the containers to a volume.
+When these containers require data volumes, there is no way to link the containers to a volume.

 Volume scale allows re-use of the same volume name for all container instances by performing on-demand creation of volumes as user containers get